Okay, it's tax time. You've done a great job keeping track of your business expenses, tracking your miles, all of that.

 The IRS has two whole pages of business types to choose from.
 There are a lot of times you can find that more than one actually apply, but you want to try the one that best fits what it is you do.

-If your income is primarily Rideshare, you would choose 485300 Taxi, limousine, & ridesharing service.
+If your income is primarily Rideshare, you might choose 485300 Taxi, limousine, & ridesharing service.
 Some couriers choose the Rideshare option so it doesn't confuse them with something like a more structured messenger system.
 I think they're close enough that either one works well.

 At the same time, you need to be aware that a lot of office type deductions are less normal, because our work doesn't typically involve running an office.